onthefritz/OnTheFritzLioranBoardExtensions/BanList/README.md

     - The text file is where you have a .txt file that has a list of users with one name on each line.
     - The ini file is where you store your lioran board application.
 In that folder is a folder by this name: LioranBoard Receiver(PC) then add "/ban_list.ini".
 Should look something like this "C:\lioranboard\LioranBoard Receiver(PC)\ban_list.ini"
     - The number of records is how many you want to process at a time.
 I recommend staying below 2000.
 2000 records will take 12 minutes.
+    - Chat to connect to is the chat you want to send the ban messages.
+    - The ban reason is what ever reason you have or want to add for the ban.
 7. Once this is done just open up the PC Streamdeck and click on the button.
 It will create the ban_list.ini file, populate it with all the runs, and run the first run.
 After that you can just click the same button and it will run the next run.
 It won't repopulate the file unless the file is deleted for some reason.
 8. If at any point you want to reset the process just go to where the ban_list.ini file is and delete it.
 This button will recreate it and reprocess the text file.